mittell/mittell/README.md

 :books: My favourite books are Dune, God Emperor of Dune, and hopefully Clean Code!

+:guitar: I play electric guitar, even bass (when pushed), and I would love to learn to play the keyboard sometime too!

 :helicopter: I'm also a certified Drone Pilot (in the UK :uk:).

 </details>